-David Chang Is Bringing Delivery-Only Fried Chicken Sandwiches to DC
+David Chang Is Bringing Delivery-Only Fried-Chicken Sandwiches to DC

 The $9 sandwiches are slathered with a “Fuku mayo”— inspired by kimchee marinade with ginger, Korean chili flakes, and garlic–and served with pickles on a Martin’s potato roll.
 There are other add-ons: The “knock out” version, for example, is inspired by a Reuben sandwich and includes seasoned cabbage and Russian dressing.
 You can also get your fried chicken with bacon and ranch or coated in a sweet-and-spicy gochujang glaze.

-Beyond sandwiches, Fuku will sell chicken tenders (aka “Fuku fingers”) as well as waffle fries with sweet jalapeno seasoning.
+Beyond sandwiches, Fuku will sell chicken tenders (a.k.a.
+“Fuku fingers”) as well as waffle fries with sweet jalapeño seasoning.
 The team is planning to add new menu items going forward.

 “We do take some inspiration from In-N-Out where at first glance the menu seems very simple,” Abrams says.
 “But there’s a lot of ways to mix and match and play around to really customize it.”